bluehood/Encoder-ChessLM/README.md

 The core of the model is a Transformer encoder that processes the 8x8 board, considering piece types, locations (via positional embeddings), and whose turn it is (via a turn embedding).
 It outputs a 256-dimensional embedding vector for a given position (represented by a FEN string).

+More details can be found in the technical writeup https://bluehood.github.io/research/benh_Beyond_Evaluation__Learning_Contextual_Chess_Position_Representations_2025.pdf.

 ## Model Architecture and Training

 The model adopts an encoder Transformer architecture with 6 layers each with 8 heads.
 The model has approximately 4.5 million total parameters, all of which are trainable.